 - Uses of Lanthanides

-Lanthanides are highly dense metals with high melting points than even d-block elements.
-They form alloys with other metals more so with iron.
-These are the f-block elements that are also referred to as the inner transition metals.
+Lanthanides are highly dense metals with even higher melting points than d-block elements.
+They form alloys with other metals.
+These are the f block elements that are also referred to as the inner transition metals.
 The inner transition elements/ions may have electrons in s, d and f- orbitals.